wp-plugins/bepro-listings/readme.txt

 >  **Visual Form Builder**
 >
-> * Use our visual Drag & Drop [Form Builder Addon](https://www.beprosoftware.com/shop/bepro-listings-form-builder/) to create **unlimited custom front end forms** and listing types.
-Gather info for, google maps, galleries, and so much more.
-Search and filter submissions like any other listing.
-There is no other **directory form builder** with the features of BePro Listings.
+> * Use our visual Drag & Drop [Form Builder Addon](https://www.beprosoftware.com/shop/bepro-listings-form-builder/) to create **unlimited custom front end forms** with unlimited recipients.
+Allow users to upload and search through various types of directory content on one website.
+This **directory form builder** is unique
 >
 >

 Our Addons provide lots of new ways to customize your listings experinece.
 Current available add-ons include:

-	1. Form Builder (NEW) - Use the drag and drop interface to create multiple front end upload forms and listing types
+	1. Form Builder (NEW) - Use the visual drag and drop interface to create multiple front end upload forms and directory listing types
 	2. Contact - Receive notifications when someone submits a listing.
 Also add a contact form to your listing detail pages.
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
 Also link videos from sites like, youtube, vimeo, & dailymotion.
 Uploaded videos are played using HTML5 or fallback to flassh